 Avoid entering sensitive information while TikTok is running.
 Given clipboard monitoring, do not copy passwords, authentication codes, or sensitive data while TikTok is in the foreground or running in background.
 If you need to paste a password while TikTok is active, restart the app first.

-For compliance teams evaluating TikTok as a marketing channel or vendor, the clipboard monitoring, device sensor access, and broad third-party sharing combine to create meaningfully higher data exposure than other social platforms.
-This is worth flagging in data protection impact assessments.
+For compliance teams evaluating TikTok as a marketing channel or vendor, the combination of clipboard monitoring, device sensor access, and broad third-party sharing is worth evaluating in data protection impact assessments.

 ConductAtlas tracks every version of TikTok's Privacy Policy, Terms of Service, and Community Guidelines.
 When TikTok updates these documents, we flag the changes the same day with clause-level analysis and regulatory exposure mapping.